disruptive-technologies/python-docs/docs/client/events.rst

 Event Data
 ----------
 The following classes each represent one type-specific event data that can be encountered.
-Instances are found in the :code:`data` attribute of an :ref:`Event <event>` or the :code:`reported` attribute of a :ref:`Device <device>`.
+Instances are found in the :code:`data` attribute of an :ref:`Event <client_events>` or the :code:`reported` attribute of a :ref:`Device <device>`.

 - :ref:`Touch <touch_event>`
 - :ref:`Temperature <temperature_event>`